Non-asymptotic entanglement distillation: Examples

-In this section, we investigate the class of so-called isotropic states $\rho_F$, which are convex mixtures of a maximally entangled state and its orthogonal complement: For simplicity, we denote $\Phi = \Phi(d)$ and $\Phi^\perp = \1 - \Phi(d)$ in the following discussion.

-Isotropic states are closely related to the quantum depolarizing channel via the Choi-Jamio\l{}kowski isomorphism.
-Since the depolarizing channel is teleportation-simulable \cite{Bennett1996c,Pirandola2015b}, its quantum capacity is equal to the 1-LOCC distillable entanglement of its Choi state (isotropic state).
-So studying the distillable entanglement of isotropic states may shed light on the quantum capacity of the depolarizing channels.

-For $F \leq 1/d$, isotropic states are separable \cite{Horodecki1999}.
-For $F > 1/d$, it has been shown \cite{Rains1999,Audenaert2001} that where $h(\cdot)$ is the binary entropy.
-In Ref. \cite{Devetak2005d}, it has been shown that the hashing bound (coherent information) is an asymptotically achievable rate for 1-LOCC distillable entanglement, that is, $E_{\to}(\rho_{AB}) \geq I(A\>B)_\rho$.
+Another common noise, in practice, is the so-called depolarizing noise \cite{Campbell2007,Nickerson2014}, which results in an isotropic state, where $d$ is the local dimension of the maximally entangled state $\Psi_d$.
+The isotropic state is also the Choi-Jamio\l{}kowski state of the depolarizing channel $\cN(\rho) = p\rho + (1-p) \1/d$.
+Its $\LLOCC$ distillable entanglement is equal to the quantum capacity of the depolarizing channel \cite{Bennett1996c,Leditzky2018,leditzky2018useful}, the determination of which is still a big open problem in quantum information theory.
+Here we study the non-asymptotic distillable entanglement of this particular class of states.
+For small blocklength $n$ (e.g. $n \leq 100$), we can compute the exact distillation rate via a linear program.
+For large blocklength $n$ (e.g $n > 100$), we need to employ the second-order estimation in Theorem~\ref{second order theorem}.

-Isotropic states are the only class of states which are invariant under any local unitary $U\ox \overline{U}$.
-In the presence of this symmetry, we can further simplify the SDP (\ref{E 1 PPT}) for isotropic states to a linear program.
-The technique is very similar to the one we use in the proof of Theorem~\ref{EDPPT SDP characterization}.
-Note that the optimal fidelity (\ref{ED PPT fidelity}) for isotropic states can also be simplified as a linear program, which has been studied by Rains in Ref. \cite{Rains2001}.
-Here, we focus on the distillable rate.
+Isotropic states possess the same symmetry as the maximally entangled states, which are invariant under any local unitary $U_A\ox \overline U_B$.
+Exploiting such symmetry, we can simplify the PPT-assisted distillable entanglement for the $n$-fold isotropic state as a linear program.
+We note that the optimal fidelity for $n$-fold isotropic states can also be simplified to a linear program, which has been studied by Rains in~\cite{Rains2001}.
+Here, we follow Rains' approach of utilizing the structure of isotropic states and focus on the distillable rate of $n$-fold isotropic states under a given infidelity tolerance.